Northern Ukraine border skirmishes: June 2022

 One person was killed and one injured as Russian troops fired on Yunakivka, Bilopillia, Krasnopillia and Shalyhyne on 26 June in Sumy Oblast.
 Around 150 projectiles were launched with Krasnopillia suffering the most, as Zhyvytskyi said "it was destroyed."

-On June 27, Governor Dmytro Zhyvytskyi stated that Russians attacked the hromadas of Krasnopillia and Bilopillia, leaving one person injured.
+On June 27, Zhyvytskyi stated that Russians attacked the hromadas of Krasnopillia and Bilopillia, leaving one person injured.

 Shots were heard in Krasnopilla, Velyka Pysarivka, and Khotin on 30 June.
 Around 70 shots were fired on Krasnopilla, 10 missile strikes on Velyka Pysarivka, and 120mm mortars on Khotin.
 Mortar strikes were also reported in Semenivka.

 July 2022

+Russian forces shelled numerous border towns including Hlukhiv on July 1.

 Russian forces fired with artillery and mortars on Sumy Oblast 3 times on 3 July.
 Russian forces fired at Shalyhyne in Shostka Raion with 12 strikes recorded.
 Russian troops then fired on Esman.
 Later that day, 14 mortar projectiles were launched again on Shalyhyne.

-On 4 July, a Russian helicopter fired at a Esman school.
+On 4 July, a Russian helicopter fired at an Esman school.

 On 5 July, Russian troops launched a missile strike on the city of Shostka in which private enterprises were destroyed and around 24 residential buildings were damaged.
 Russian forces also fired on Semenivka in Chernihiv Oblast.

 Russian forces fired on Shalyhyne, Bilopillia, Znob-Novhorodske and Krasnopillia on 12 July with Krasnopillia getting hit twice with rocket launchers.

-On 13 July, shelled four villages in Sumy Oblast.
+On 13 July, four villages in Sumy Oblast were shelled.

 On 16 July, Russian forces destroyed a farm and a school in Esman.

-On 17 July, Russian troops shelled Velyka Pysarivka, Krasnopillia, Khotin, Bilopillia, Shalyhyne, Nova Sloboda, Esman, and Seredyna-Buda in Sumy Oblast as well as Snovsk in Chernihiv Oblast.
+On 17 July, Russian troops shelled Velyka Pysarivka, Krasnopillia, Khotin, Bilopillia, Shalyhyne, Nova Sloboda, Sumy Oblast, Esman, and Seredyna-Buda in Sumy Oblast as well as Snovsk in Chernihiv Oblast.